lexinamer/MEJO487/Class08-JSLoops_Dom/dom.md

 In this case the apartment is your live HTML and CSS in a browser, you're the tenant, and the DOM is the landlord.
 In other words, the DOM is the interface between you and the changes you'd like to make.

-## Javascript Methods
+### To change some content:
+1. What elements do I need to get?
+2. What method do I need to use on them?
+3. What event will trigger that action?

+For example:
+1. I need to get the `h1 class="header"`
+2. I need to change the `color="green"`
+3. I want this to happen when a user clicks the `button`

+## JS Methods- Getting an Element
 Your browser automatically builds a Document Object to store the DOM of a page.
 We can use Javascript to manipulate the DOM or our HTML/CSS code.

-To change a page:
-1. Find the DOM node and store it in a variable
-2. Use methods to manipulate the node

 ### By ID
-You can find a single node by id using the method:
+You can find a single element by id using the method:
-<br>`document.getElementById('id');`
+<br>`document.getElementById('id-name');`

 ### By Class Name
-You can find a single node by class using the method:
+You can find a single element by class using the method:
-`document.getElementByClassName('class');`
+`document.getElementByClassName('class-name');`

 ### By Tag Name